-John’s vision is for a loving and understanding society that exists beyond the limited concepts of tolerance and acceptance and, as a natural consequence, truly embraces all.
+John’s vision is for a kind, understanding society that exists beyond the limited concepts of tolerance and acceptance and embraces all humanity with wisdom and common sense.

-From the start, there is evidence of John Wood’s business acumen and entrepreneurial spirit: from collecting flowers and selling them at the age of five, to running a comic-book exchange at 11, to being an office boy and then a clerk for an insurance company.
-By 19 years of age, John had created the best delicatessen in the Perth Metropolitan Area.
+From early on, there is evidence of John Wood’s business acumen and entrepreneurial spirit: from collecting and selling flowers at age five, running a comic-book exchange at 11, to being an office boy at 15 and then a clerk for an insurance company.
+By 19 years of age, John had created the finest delicatessen in Perth.

-The birth of Fleetwood began when John offered his services to help a caravan hire and sales firm make some sales, which they hadn’t managed in four months.
+The birth of Fleetwood began when John offered his services at 21 to a caravan hire and sales firm to sell, which they hadn’t managed in four months.
 Within five months, John had sold 44 caravans.
-But the writing was on the wall: this company was going nowhere, and (so he learnt) had only intended to employ him for the seasonal shows.
-Needless to say, they kept him on.
+But the writing was on the wall: this company was going nowhere and (so he learnt) had only intended to employ him for the seasonal shows.
+They kept him on.

 In 1972, he founded the Sir David Brand Awards for Excellence in Tourism (later becoming Australia’s National Tourism Awards).